aws/eks-anywhere/docs/content/en/docs/getting-started/vsphere/overview.md

 * Once etcd, the control plane, and the worker nodes are ready, it applies the networking configuration to the target cluster.

-* CAPI providers are configured on the target cluster, in preparation for the target cluster to take over responsibilities for running the components needed to manage the itself.
+* CAPI providers are configured on the target cluster, in preparation for the target cluster to take over responsibilities for running the components needed to manage itself.

-* With CAPI running on the target cluster, CAPI objects for the target cluster are moved from the bootstrap cluster to the target cluster’s CAPI service (done internally with the `clusterctl` command):
+* With CAPI running on the target cluster, CAPI objects for the target cluster are moved from the bootstrap cluster to the target cluster’s CAPI service (done internally with the `clusterctl` command).

 * Add Kubernetes CRDs and other addons that are specific to EKS Anywhere.

-* The cluster configuration is saved:
+* The cluster configuration is saved.

 Once etcd, the control plane, and the worker nodes are ready, it applies the networking configuration to the workload cluster: